-When interviewing for new associates, Gordon Feinblatt looks for candidates who have excellent academic credentials, possess superior writing and oratory skills, and have strong moral character and interpersonal skills.
-The candidate’s judgment, personality and commitment to the legal profession are also considered in the interview process.
+When interviewing for new lawyers, Gordon Feinblatt looks for candidates who, depending on years of experience, have already gained hands on experience in the legal field or who have excellent academic credentials, possess superior writing and oratory skills, and have strong moral character and interpersonal skills.

-In addition, Gordon Feinblatt considers prior legal and nonlegal experience and extracurricular activities, such as community involvement.
+In addition, Gordon Feinblatt considers prior experience including legal and nonlegal and extracurricular activities, such as community involvement.

-Gordon Feinblatt considers candidates through a write-in process.
-Candidates should send a resume, law school transcript, writing sample and cover letter to Robyn D. Seabrease, Human Resources Director, 1001 Fleet Street, Suite 700, Baltimore, MD 21202 or email her at email@example.com.
+Once a year, Gordon Feinblatt considers first-year attorneys through a write-in process.
+Lateral attorneys are considered as needed, on a rolling basis.
+Attorneys should send a resume, law school transcript, and cover letter to Aubrey Scheppske, Human Resources Director, 1001 Fleet Street, Suite 700, Baltimore, MD 21202 or email her at firstname.lastname@example.org.

 Gordon Feinblatt conducts initial screening interviews for selected candidates.
-The initial interview is conducted by two attorneys, lasts 20 to 30 minutes and takes place in Gordon Feinblatt’s office in Baltimore.
-If the initial interview results in a callback invitation, a second, more in-depth interview is scheduled during which the candidate will meet with at least four other attorneys in the firm.
-All callback interviews take place in the firm’s office.
+The initial interview is conducted by two attorneys, lasts 20 to 30 minutes and may take place virtually or in Gordon Feinblatt’s office in Baltimore.
+If the initial interview results in a callback invitation, a second, more in-depth interview is scheduled during which the candidate will meet with additional attorneys in the firm.
+These callback interviews may also be conducted virtually or in person at the firm’s office.

 Gordon Feinblatt reimburses out-of-town candidates for coach airfare, ground transportation, lodging and meals incurred in conjunction with callback interviews.
 The firm does not reimburse expenses associated with the initial screening interview.

-A. Interested students should submit a cover letter, resume, transcript and writing sample to Robyn Seabrease, Human Resources Director, 1001 Fleet Street, Suite 700, Baltimore, MD 21202 or email her at firstname.lastname@example.org.
+A. Once a year, typically in September, the Firm will post an opening for first year associate positions for the following year.
+Interested students should submit a cover letter, resume and transcript to Aubrey Scheppske, Human Resources Director, 1001 Fleet Street, Suite 700, Baltimore, MD 21202 or email her at email@example.com.

 A. The firm hires experienced attorneys on an as-needed basis.
 These attorneys are hired to work in a specific practice area.
-Interested candidates should submit a cover letter and resume to Robyn D. Seabrease, Human Resources Director, 1001 Fleet Street, Suite 700, Baltimore, MD 21202 or email email@example.com.
+Interested candidates should submit a cover letter and resume to Aubrey Scheppske, Human Resources Director, 1001 Fleet Street, Suite 700, Baltimore, MD 21202 or email firstname.lastname@example.org.

-A. While the number of attorneys varies from time to time, Gordon Feinblatt has approximately 60 attorneys, all of whom work out of the firm’s office in Baltimore.
+A. While the number of attorneys varies from time to time, Gordon Feinblatt has approximately 60 attorneys in a single office in Baltimore.
+Our workforce now uses a hybrid approach, with most lawyers coming to the office a few days a week.

 A. Consistent with firm’s long-standing commitment to providing pro bono legal representation, the firm has a designated pro bono coordinator who provides information about pro bono opportunities offered by public interest organizations, such as Maryland Volunteer Legal Services.
 The firm encourages pro bono service by recognizing it as 100% billable time.

 A. Yes.
-All associates are assigned three mentors: a supervising Member, a senior mentor and a junior mentor.
-The supervising Member is generally responsible for monitoring work assignments, providing feedback with respect to the associate’s work product, and advising on firm policies and general administrative procedures.
-The senior mentor meets and the junior mentor meet periodically with the associate to discuss matters affecting the associate’s life at the firm.
+All associates are assigned three mentors: a supervising Member, a senior mentor and a buddy.
+The supervising attorney is generally responsible for monitoring work assignments, providing feedback with respect to the associate’s work product, and advising on firm policies and general administrative procedures.
+The senior mentor and the buddy, which rotate annually to allow the associate to meet people throughout the firm, meet periodically with the associate to discuss matters affecting the associate’s life at the firm.

 A. Associates receive continuous guidance and constructive feedback from the attorneys with whom they work.
 In addition, associates are formally evaluated on a semiannual basis.
 In February and July of each year, associates meet with the Chair of their practice group and the Managing Member to review and discuss the associate’s performance during the preceding six-month period.

-A. The firm maintains a business casual dress code.
-However, attorneys are expected to dress in business attire when meeting with clients or attending hearings or meetings with professionals from outside the firm.
+A. The firm maintains a business casual dress code, which includes jeans.
+However, attorneys are expected to dress for their daily schedule, which may include formal business attire for some meetings.